 She had to make it up to Mattel, somehow.
 She wasn’t sure how exactly.
 But still somehow.

-But nothing she was able to do seemed good enough of an apology.
+But nothing she was able to do seemed like good enough of an apology.

 All of the stress had begun to eat at Becky and she was finding it hard to keep up with things that she had never thought of as difficult before….
 Simple things, like taking the dirty dishes out of her bedroom, or washing her makeup off before bed, felt as painful as pulling teeth….